 As a matter of fact, Acid etching eliminates concrete pulp and lime.
 Still, it cannot remove most of the contaminants and curing compounds, such as water-insoluble products or oily deposits, any of which can prevent proper adhesion of a coating.

 Moreover, because each concrete slab is different, the results can be inconsistent and unpredictable, even when the experts have done the process.
 The surface can become eventually over-or under-etched, uneven.

 In general, it is not unexpecting that any contact with certain acids can root chemical burns or injuries.
 Even with safety equipment, the risk of inhaling the fumes from concentrated muriatic acid is intensely hazardous.
 It can turn the moisture in the lungs and windpipe into a virtual acid compound.

 Cleaning the concrete surface using a lot of water is necessary after the completion of the etching reaction.
 This would neutralize the acid compound to a certain degree if a contractor rinsed it properly.
 New federal regulations have imposed restrictions on washing the neutralized acid solution down the drain due to the risk posed to waterways and the environment as a whole.

 Acid Etching Can Destruct the Concrete

 The chemical reaction that appears when an acid sprayed into concrete is tough to precisely predict and control.
 When applied to the concrete, over-etching can occur, usually making the concrete surface more porous.

-When the acid compound is finally washed off from the concrete, water can easily penetrate to the porous slab, developing further corrosion of rebar and conditional weakening of the entire concrete structure.
+When the acid compound is washing off from the concrete, water can easily penetrate the porous slab, developing further corrosion of rebar and conditional weakening of the entire concrete structure.